 You’re just a few minutes away from a greener healthier garden.

 Testing your garden soil is the best way to evaluate the fertility status of your field, garden or high tunnel before planting.
 A soil test is useful in the diagnosis of plant culture problems, and it is also an important tool in improving the soil nutritional balance.
 Soil tests will save you money and energy in the long run.
-Phoslab Environmental Services garden soil testing is designed to look for nutrient deficiencies.
+Phoslab Environmental Laboratories garden soil testing is designed to look for nutrient deficiencies.
 By knowing the nutrient content in your soil you can then you can amend your soil appropriately based on what you are growing from tomatoes to grass.
 Our laboratory provides soil testing to a vast array of clients all over the state of Florida.
 Central Florida soil testing is common for gardeners and highly recommended.

 Get your garden soil tested for its pH, nitrogen, potassium, phosphorus (below we explain why these factors are important).
 Our laboratory covers associated shipping costs and sample container costs.
 This kit is for the serious grower/gardener.
 Our state of the art instrumentation can detect limits that standard take home kits cannot.
-Phoslab Environmental Services has been in business since 1965 and is a nationally accredited laboratory.
+Phoslab Environmental Laboratories has been in business since 1965 and is a nationally accredited laboratory.
 We’ve performed analytical work for the agricultural industry for over 2 decades.
 Delivering quick and accurate results is a top priority.

 *If you are a commercial grower please contact the lab directly.
 Some of the largest commercial growers in the state of Florida have come to count on the accuracy of our services.